Executive summary: In this article, we’ll cover everything you need to know about tiered commissions.

 A typical tiered commission structure might look something like this:

-If you're a sales manager looking for ways to motivate your team and drive sales, consider implementing a tiered commission structure.
-Here are some of the benefits you can expect:
+If you are considering implementing a tiered commission structure here are some of the benefits you can expect:

 1. Motivate sales reps to achieve higher sales targets

-For example, a software sales rep who earns a 5% commission on sales up to $50,000 might be motivated to close a $60,000 deal if they know they will make a 7% commission on the additional $10,000.
+When salespeople know they can earn more by selling more, they are incentivized to put in extra effort.
+A rep earning 5% commission on sales up to $50,000 might be motivated to close a $60,000 deal if they know they'll earn a 7% commission on the additional $10,000.

 2. Incentivize specific product lines or customer segments